symsoph/cse15l-lab-reports/week6-lab3.md

 non-fiction/OUP/Abernathy/ch14.txt
     ....(more files)....
 ```
-Here `find` looks at a directory called non-fiction within the written_2/ directory (the current working directory) and returns everything in that sub-directory.
+Here `find` looks at a directory called non-fiction within the `written_2` (the current working directory) and returns everything in that sub-directory.

 This could be useful for someone who wants to view what files and other sub-directories are in a directory.